How can you tell if a past trauma is hurting your relationship?

 Unexplained or “Unprovoked” Conflict

 Someone struggling with trauma is often also dealing with Post-Traumatic Stress Disorder (PTSD).
 This condition can cause nightmares, flashbacks, hyper-vigilance, avoidance, dissociation, and more.
 In this state, your partner may behave in what feels unpredictable to you.
+Small things that your partner does, which might be innocuous in themselves, can trigger intense emotional reactions if they remind you, even subconsciously, of a past traumatic event.

 Reduced Intimacy/Loss of Trust